pattonsgirl/CEG2350/Labs/Lab05/README.md

 ## Part 2 - sed

 `sed` is mostly commonly used as a search and replace command.
 In [sedfile.html](data/sedfile.html) you'll find a simple html file.
-Your task is to change it into markdown.
-Do this only using `sed` commands.
+Your task is to change it into markdown using `sed` commands.
 Your converted file should be named `sedfile.md`.
    - [Raw version of sedfile.html](https://raw.githubusercontent.com/pattonsgirl/CEG2350/main/Labs/Lab05/data/sedfile.html)

-The following picture shows how `sedfile.html` (the original) looks compared to `sedfile.md` when the files are viewed in GitHub.
+The following picture shows how `sedfile.html` (the original) looks compared to `sedfile.md` after being fixed to use markdown when the files are viewed in GitHub.

 ![sed Before and After](data/sed-before-after.PNG)